-Recent human studies show that eating chillies helps you sleep better, keeps your heart healthy, and help maintain consistent insulin and glucose levels.
-Of all the chilies studied thus far, it seems cayenne pepper is one of the most powerful in terms of health benefits.
-Also, it's one of the few chilies which we use here in North America (available in flakes or powder in most grocery stores).
+Recent human studies show that eating chiles helps you keep your heart healthy and help maintain consistent insulin levels.
+Of all the chiles studied thus far, it seems cayenne pepper is one of the most powerful in terms of health benefits.
+It's available in flakes or powder in most grocery stores.

 In recent years, coconut milk has somehow been given a bad reputation when, in fact, it is extremely healthy.
 Yes, coconut milk and oil contain fat—but this is good, not bad fat.
 Contrary to what you might believe, coconut milk: